Matrix models for the nested hypergeometric tau-functions: Matrix models

 As a result of application of any combination of these matrix integrals we have the dependence on ${\bf \tilde t}$ variables in the form $\exp\left(\sum_{k=1}^\infty \tilde t_k \Tr {\Phi}^k\right)=\sum_\lambda s_\lambda({\bf \tilde t})s_\lambda(\Phi)$ for some matrix $\Phi$.
 According to \eqref{Ssum}, insertion of the operators $\gamma_+({\bf \bar t})$ and $\gamma_-({\bf \bar t})$ in terms of the auxiliary variables ${\bf \tilde t}$ yields correspondingly

-Both preserve the exponential form of the dependence on the auxillary variables ${\bf \tilde t}$.
+Both preserve the exponential form of the dependence on the auxiliary variables ${\bf \tilde t}$.

 At the final step we identify ${\bf \tilde t}$ with ${\bf t_{m+1}}$.
-As a result, we obtain a multi-matrix integral construction which describes all tau-functions $\tau_0^{m,\sigma}$ with any combination of the weight generating functions \eqref{Gcovered}. \begin{proposition} All nested hypergeometric tau-functions \eqref{taudef} with diagonal group operators $O_j$ associated with the weight generating functions \eqref{Gcovered} are described by the multi-matrix models, which are combinations of the complex, unitary, and normal matrix integrals \eqref{sumpl}, \eqref{Uele}, and \eqref{log}.
+As a result, we obtain a multi-matrix integral construction which describes all tau-functions $\tau_0^{m,\sigma}$ with any combination of the weight generating functions \eqref{Gcovered}. \begin{proposition} All nested hypergeometric tau-functions \eqref{taudef} with diagonal group operators $O_j$ associated with the weight generating functions \eqref{Gcovered} are described by the multi-matrix models, which are combinations of the complex, unitary, and normal matrix integrals \eqref{sumpl}, \eqref{Uele}, and \eqref{log}, namely, with each diagonal operator $O_j$ corresponding to the weight function \eqref{Gcovered} we associate $\ell$ integrals \eqref{sumpl}, $n$ integrals \eqref{Uele}, and, if $w\neq 0$, one integral \eqref{log}.
 Moreover, these multi-matrix models have a chain structure with a pairwise interaction, and can be reduced to the eigenvalue integrals. \end{proposition}

 Vice versa, any matrix integral constructed by the subsequent application of \eqref{mmap} and \eqref{gammap} describes a nested hypergeometric tau-function.
+This proposition will be illustrated with examples in Section \ref{S5}.

 The dependence on all ${\bf t_j}$ variables in the constructed matrix models is explicit of the form $\exp \left(\sum_k t_{j,k}\dots\right)$, where by $\dots$ we denote linear combinations of other variables $k\, t_{i,k}$ for $i \neq j$ and traces of the integration matrices $\Tr \Phi^k$.